iamgreggarcia/codesherpa-ui/README.md

 # codesherpa-ui

 A chatbot interface extracted from [codesherpa](https://github.com/iamgreggarcia/codesherpa-fe) and improved.
+An OpenAI API is required.

 ## Installation